 Assets¶

-Assets document your infrastructure inventory—physical servers, virtual machines, containers, cloud instances, and network devices.
-Link assets to applications, locations, and connections to build a complete picture of your IT infrastructure.
+Assets document your infrastructure inventory -- physical servers, virtual machines, containers, cloud instances, and network devices.
+Link assets to applications, locations, connections, and financial records to build a complete picture of your IT infrastructure.

 Getting started¶

-Navigate to IT Operations → Assets to see your asset inventory.
-Click Add Asset to create your first entry.
+Navigate to IT Landscape > Assets to see your asset inventory.
+Click Add asset to create your first entry.

 Working with the list¶